What Is The Standard Height Of A Dining Chair?

 1. How do I know if my dining chair is too high?

-Your dining chair is likely too high if your feet cannot rest flat on the floor, or if your knees are bent at an angle greater than 90 degrees when seated.
-Ideally, there should be 10–12 inches of space between the seat of the chair and the underside of the dining table for comfortable leg positioning.
+Your dining chair may be too high if your feet can’t rest flat on the floor or if your knees bend at an angle greater than 90 degrees while seated.
+This position can cause discomfort and poor posture over time, especially during long meals or gatherings.
+Ideally, there should be about 10–12 inches of space between the seat and the underside of the dining table, allowing for relaxed leg movement and a comfortable dining experience.

 2. How much clearance do dining chairs need?